Jónsi & Alex

-Jónsi & Alex is an artistic collaboration between Jónsi and Alex Somers.
+Jónsi & Alex is an Icelandic-American artistic collaboration between Jónsi and Alex Somers.
 They create ambient music as well as visual art.
 The music tends to be more ethereal and experimental than that of Sigur Rós, Jónsi's primary musical project.

 Visual art

 Jónsi & Alex began as a Sigur Rós side project around 2003 under the name Riceboy Sleeps.
 On November 24, 2006, they released their first picture book with the same name as their project.
 One thousand hand-numbered editions were produced, and only available in Iceland.
 They released a second edition in July 2007 that was not hand-numbered.

 To spread the word of the book's publishing, Somers and Jón held an art exhibition at Gallery Turpentine in Reykjavík, Iceland.
 In August 2007, they went to Arkansas to hold their first exhibit outside of Iceland.
 In October of the same year, they held a third exhibit at Melbourne International Arts Festival and were part of the Sequences Art Festival in Reykjavík.